 Fall is such an exciting time of year!
-Between apple picking, pumpkin farms and wagon rides, there are many opportunities for great memories to be made with your family.
+Between apple picking, pumpkin farms, and wagon rides, there are many opportunities for making great memories with your family.
 It’s also a terrific time to preserve those memories of your family!
-The trees are beautiful and the light is golden; it’s a perfect time to get that family picture for your Christmas card or update the frames on your walls.
+The trees are beautiful, and the light is golden; it’s a perfect time to get that family picture for your Christmas card or update the frames on your walls.

 While a great location and lovely people are important for a beautiful picture, what your family is wearing is equally important.
-Often your clothes are the colorful part of photo, and what you wear sets the tone for your picture.
-I’ve included some tips so that your photos stand-out and your memories become art you will treasure for years.
+Often your clothes are the colorful part of the photo, and your outfits set the tone for your picture.
+I’ve included some tips so that your photos stand-out, and your memories become art you will treasure for years.

 Don’t match- instead coordinate